palaa159/Docs/OpenBCI Software/07-OpenBCI_Hub.md

 **ACTION**
 * `start`

-Description: Start a scan.
+Start a scan.
 Stop a scan if one in progress before starting the newly requested scan.

 Availability: as of `v1.0.0`

 Response: on success
 `s,200,start,;\n`

 Response: on failure to start scan
 `s,412,start,;\n`

 Response: on failure to stop scan in progress `s,411,stop,;\n`

 * `status`

-Description: Is a scan in progress
+Is a scan in progress

 Availability: as of `v1.0.0`

 Response: a scan is in progress
 `s,302,;\n`

 Response: a scan is not in progress
 `s,303,;\n`

 * `stop`

-Description: Stop a scan in progress
+Stop a scan in progress

 Availability: as of `v1.0.0`

 Response: on success
 `s,200,stop,;\n`

 Response: on failure because there is no scan in progress to stop `s,410,;\n`

 Response: on failure because unable to stop scan `s,411,string error message,;\n`